tera-private-mods/fps-utils/README.md

 - Others Summons: if enabled, Prevent showing any summon for npcs(Thralls, Healbot, Turrets etc.) from other players.
 - Own summons: if enabled, Prevent showing any summon for npcs from you.
 - Style: if enabled, Removes all costumes including gear shapes on players & Removes the icons above npcs heads.
-- Npc zoom-ins: if enabled, Prevent the annoying auto camera zoom-in on npcs.
+- Npc zoom-ins: if enabled, Prevent the annoying auto camera zoom-in on npcs, in others words, it blocks the ActionScripts for all npcs except teleportal ones.
 - Drops: if enabled, Prevent the blacklisted drops of other players from showing, the default list has mystic motes of all levels.

 ## Suggestions